Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/functions.md

 ## None and potential Errors

 Notice that in our version, if the user does not give a valid input, the return value will be None.
 This will cause an error in the conditionals in `guess_the_number`, because None can not be compared to a number.
 That's ok, we're building to a full solution.
-Many times when writing code, it is useful to write and test a small portion, and then when you're confident that it works, moving on to build the next portion.
+Many times when writing code, it is useful to write and test a small portion, and then when we're confident that it works, moving on to build the next portion.

 ### !end-callout

 ## Snowman!

 It's time to add a new game!
 The new game is a word guessing game called Snowman.
 In Snowman, the user guesses letters for a word, but for every wrong guess we are going to add a new element to our snowman.
 When the snowman is finished, the user is out of guesses and they lose the game.
 We are going to start by building just a small piece of this game.
 To start, for debugging purposes, we're always going to use the same word.
-Add it as a constant at the top of your file.
+Add it as a constant at the top of the file.
 Here's our version:

 ```python